Muhammetyilmaz7/E-State-Web-Project/README.md

 .NET Core 6.0 Real Estate Web Project

 This project is a web application developed to manage real estate listings and provide users with an easy way to browse them.
-The technologies used in the project include C#, CSS, HTML, JavaScript, Bootstrap, and Docker.
+The technologies used in the project include C#, MVC, CSS, HTML, JavaScript, Bootstrap, and Docker.

 Features